Skip to content

 Typical timeline: 7-14 days from kick-off to launch for a standard business site (up to ~50 pages, standard content types).

 Larger or more complex sites take longer.
-We'll scope your site specifically before giving a timeline.
+Your site gets scoped specifically before any timeline is given.

 Do I need to know anything about Next.js?

-No. You don't need to understand how Next.js works.
-From your perspective, you have a website.
-You email changes, we make them.
+No. From your perspective, you have a website.
+You email changes, and they get made.

-If you're technical and want to understand the stack, we're happy to walk through it.
+If you're technical and want to understand the stack, I'm happy to walk through it.
 But it's not a requirement.

 What if I want to change the design at some point?

-Design changes are in scope for the managed retainer.
-Minor layout changes, colour updates, adding new sections - all handled.
+Design changes can be included in managed support when the scope is clear.
+Minor layout changes, colour updates, and adding new sections can be handled there.
 Large redesigns are scoped separately.

 Why Next.js specifically, and not another modern framework?